-AAE took in this poor, sweet guy late on January 24, 2014 after he had been abandoned by his owner.
-He and his companion, Love, were found by a family member (prior owner) that reached out to AAE for assistance because they were unable to provide support for two horses, especially in the condition they were in.
-Although Magic's weight was not horrible, family said he had several sores all over his body, including a ruptured hernia,that had been untreated for at least three years.
+Meet Magic.
+This sweet guy was brought into AAE on January 24, 2014.
+He and his companion were abandoned by their owner and were found by a family member (and prior owner) that reached out to AAE for assistance.
+Although Magic's weight did not appear horrible, the family stated he had several sores all over his body, including a ruptured hernia that had been untreated for at least three (3) years.

-When AAE arrived, we found Magic with three obvious sores, including an oozing growth on his ear (about the size of a quarter), a dangling and oozy growth on his abdomen under his flank (about the size and shape of a big ginger root), and a painful looking growth on his sheath (about the size of a half-dollar).
+During AAE's initial evaluation, there were three obviously neglected sores, including a thick, oozing growth on his ear (about the diameter of a quarter), a dangling and oozy growth on his abdomen under his flank (about the size and shape of a big ginger root), and a painful looking growth on his sheath (about the size of a half-dollar).
 Upon vet exam, numerous additional growths were found under his skin in and around his flank, abdomen, and sheath areas.
-Samples were collected for biopsy, and we are awaiting blood and biopsy results.
-He is a gentle, affectionate guy, and it's so sad and distressing to know someone could ignore his needs for so long.
+Blood was drawn and the growths were sampled for biopsy.

 Magic's blood results were generally good with everything within normal range other than being a bit anemic.
-Not unusual considering his condition, and with proper nutrition, should resolve soon.
-Magic's biopsy results indicated the growth on his sheath is a squamous cell carcinoma, and the other on flank/abdominal area is a sarcoid.
-The remaining lesions/growths, including his ear also appear to be sarcoids.
-The three worst lesions need to be removed and treated with chemo to reduce the risk of recurrence.
-Surgery and chemo costs are estimated at $2,000, and AAE has incurred approximately $500 to date in evaluation, bloodwork, biopsies, and dental work.
-The good news is our generous supporters have stepped forward for this sweet guy and his surgery is now scheduled!
+Not unusual considering his condition.
+Magic's biopsy results indicated the growth on his sheath was a squamous cell carcinoma, and the others on his flank/abdominal areas and ear were sarcoids.
+The three worst lesions needed to be removed and treated with chemo to reduce the risk of recurrence.

-Adoption fee subject to change based on training.
+Adoption fee subject to change due to training.
 Please refer to website for current information.